basejumpa/sketches-backends-in-python/README.md

 # Sketches of backends written in Python

 - Sketch a: Serve directory for static files.
-- Sketch b: Call external program (synchronously)
+- Sketch b: Call external program in own process (synchronously)
+- Sketch c: Trigger external program as own process asynchronously (but do not capture anything from it)
+- Sketch d: Trigger external program in own process, do something in parallel, then wait for completion.

 ## Examine a sketch